aav7fl/website/_posts/2024-05-07-mx-ergo-usb-c-mod.md

 Trackballs are a fine alternative input device for driving computers.
 They excel with slinging the cursor across multi-monitor setups.
 When used correctly, they can help reduce wrist strain.
 I started taking trackballs seriously over a decade ago as part of a package solution to mix in a variety of inputs with daily computer usage.
 In 2013, for less than $20, I picked up a Logitech M570 entry-level trackball.
 Pairing the trackball, an external trackpad, and a split keyboard together helped break up the repetitive movements that were giving me trouble 🧘.

-> 2024-11-15: Babalooi in the comments informed me that Logitech has released an updated MX Ergo model — the MX Ergo S. The major changes I've identified include a USB-C port, silent switches, and the the Bolt receiver.
+> 2024-11-15: Babalooi in the comments informed me that Logitech has released an updated MX Ergo model — the MX Ergo S. The major changes I've identified include a USB-C port, silent switches, and supporting the Bolt receiver.

 ## Throwback